 People in the ‘moderate risk/vulnerable’ group are advised to practice stricter social distancing rules that the rest of the population.
 You should:

-- Stay at home (no unnecessary journeys or social contact)
+- Stay at home as much as possible (no unnecessary journeys)

 - Ask friends, family members or delivery services to do errands for you (such as shopping for food or collecting prescriptions)

 - Not go to work, school or public places

 - Not use public transport or taxis

 - Let your doctor or nurse specialist know if you are worried that you may run out of medication